|Internet-based Distributed Computing Projects|

-Join an unofficial discussion forum, hosted by team Terrene Bell, about the project.
+Join an unofficial discussion forum, presented by Terrene Bell, about the project.

-to predict Earth's climate 50 years from now.
-The project is being
+Earth's climate 50 years from now.
+The project uses a large-scale

 Help design a more efficient particle accelerator in

 Particle Accelerator Design project.
-The project "simulates both the
+The project "simulates the

 pion-to-muon decay channel (grey cylinders surrounding a straight blue path)